Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |5.09%

-This is a summary of recent ratings for Latch and Resideo Technologies, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for Latch and Resideo Technologies, as reported by MarketBeat.

 |Sell Ratings